johnwu0604/stanford-cars/README.md

 The following repository contains the source code for training and deploying a machine learning web app for classifying car brands using Azure ML service.

+The final web application is hosted in an Azure Container Instance here: http://car-classifier-app.westus2.azurecontainer.io:5000/.

 ![alt text](image.png "Final result")

 ## Prerequisites